Daniel-xsy/RoboBEV/docs/CN.md

 ## 鲁棒性基线

-**:triangular_ruler: Metrics:** The *nuScenes Detection Score (NDS)* is consistently used as the main indicator for evaluating model performance in our benchmark.
+**:triangular_ruler: 指标:** The *nuScenes Detection Score (NDS)* is consistently used as the main indicator for evaluating model performance in our benchmark.
 The following two metrics are adopted to compare between models' robustness:
 - **mCE (the lower the better):** The *average corruption error* (in percentage) of a candidate model compared to the baseline model, which is calculated among all corruption types across three severity levels.
 - **mRR (the higher the better):** The *average resilience rate* (in percentage) of a candidate model compared to its "clean" performance, which is calculated among all corruption types across three severity levels.

-**:gear: Notation:** Symbol <sup>:star:</sup> denotes the baseline model adopted in *mCE* calculation.
-For more detailed experimental results, please refer to [RESULTS.md](docs/RESULTS.md).
+**:gear: 注释:** Symbol <sup>:star:</sup> denotes the baseline model adopted in *mCE* calculation.
+For more detailed experimental results, please refer to [实验结果.md](./RESULTS_CN.md).

 | Model | mCE (%) $\downarrow$ | mRR (%) $\uparrow$ | Clean | Cam Crash | Frame Lost | Color Quant | Motion Blur | Bright | Low Light | Fog | Snow |
 | :- | :-: | :-: |:-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: |